 Joint owners must file together.
-If this is not possible, please include as much information and supporting documentation to show how you own the property so we can more easily make a determination if you are the rightful owner.
-Some examples of supporting documentation include (but are not limited to) a copy of the joint owner’s death certificate, divorce decree, property settlement, letter of release or letter of no interest.
-Because of the complexities of such properties, we may have to contact you to request additional information.
+If this is not possible, please include as much information and supporting documentation to show your claim to the unclaimed property.
+Examples of supporting documentation include, but are not limited to, a copy of the joint owner's death certificate, a divorce property settlement listing the final division of assets, a quit-claim deed, a letter of release/no interest.
+Because of the complexities of such properties, additional information or documentation may be required.

 What is a "notary public"?

-A notary public serves as an impartial witness to the signing of important documents.
-Banks and other financial institutions generally have notaries on staff.
-Those that do not can typically direct you to a notary.
+According to the National Notary Association, a Notary Public is an official appointed to serve the public as an impartial witness to the signing of important documents.
+Banks and other financial institutions often have notaries on staff and those that do not can typically direct you to a notary.

 What does it mean when you ask if the estate was probated?

 Probate means the decedent’s estate was overseen by a court of law.
-For information on probate and court documents, you can contact the County District Court in the county where the probate originally took place.
+For information on probate and court documents, you can contact the County District Court in the county where the probate originally took place or the county where the original owner deceased.
 If nothing was previously overseen by a court, you may contact the County District Court in the county where the original owner deceased.
 You may need to ask for the Probate Division.